 CISO Action Item: Stay informed about developments in quantum-resistant cryptography and consider implementing post-quantum cryptographic algorithms for long-term data protection.
 Begin assessing the potential impact of quantum computing on your organization’s AI infrastructure.

 As AI continues to transform the business landscape, CISOs must stay ahead of the curve in understanding and mitigating associated security risks.
-The incidents and developments of 2023 and 2024 have shown that AI security threats are not just theoretical – they are real and evolving rapidly.
+The incidents and developments have shown that AI security threats are not just theoretical – they are real and evolving rapidly.

 By proactively addressing these threats, including the risks associated with public AI tools such as ChatGPT, organizations can harness the power of AI while maintaining a robust security posture.
 Remember, the key to successful AI security lies in a combination of technological solutions, robust processes, and continuous education.
+Go through our step-by-step guide to secure your Gen AI systems immediately.
 Stay vigilant, stay informed, and embrace the challenge of securing the AI-driven future.